-So you’ve just had your facelift.
+So you’ve just had your facelift at our NYC facial plastic surgery practice.
 Congratulations!
 This is a major life decision that was probably not easy to make.
-You’ve wanted this for a long time, and now is finally your chance to enjoy the youthening effects of your procedure.
+You’ve wanted this for a long time and now is finally your chance to enjoy the youthening effects of your procedure.

 Well… almost.
 First comes recovery.